Breakthrough/PySceneDetect/website/pages/cli.md

 [https://www.youtube.com/watch?v=OMgIPnCnlbQ](https://www.youtube.com/watch?v=OMgIPnCnlbQ)

-You can [download the clip from here](https://github.com/Breakthrough/PySceneDetect/raw/resources/tests/resources/goldeneye/goldeneye.mp4) (may have to right-click and save-as, put the video in your working directory as `goldeneye.mp4`).
+You can [download the clip from here](https://github.com/Breakthrough/PySceneDetect/raw/resources/tests/resources/goldeneye/goldeneye.mp4) (right-click and save the video in your working directory as `goldeneye.mp4`).

 Let's split this scene into clips on each fast cut.
 This means we need to use content-aware detecton mode (`detect-content`) or adaptive mode (`detect-adaptive`).
 If the video instead contains fade-in/fade-out transitions you want to find, you can use `detect-threshold` instead.
+If no detector is specified, `detect-adaptive` will be used by default.

-Using the following command, let's run PySceneDetect on the video, and also save a scene list CSV file and some images of each scene:
+Let's first save a scene list in CSV format and generate some images of each scene to check the output:

 ```rst
 scenedetect --input goldeneye.mp4 detect-adaptive list-scenes save-images
 ```

-Running the above command, in the working directory, you should see a file `goldeneye.scenes.csv`, as well as individual frames for the start/middle/end of each scene as `goldeneye-XXXX-00/01.jpg`.
+Running the above command, in the working directory, you should see a file `goldeneye-Scenes.csv`, as well as individual frames for the start/middle/end of each scene starting with `goldeneye-Scene-001-01.jpg`.
 The results should appear as follows:

 |   Scene #    |  Start Time   |    Preview    |